Trastuzumab emtansine (Kadcyla)

 You may also have trastuzumab emtansine as part of clinical trials for other types of cancer.

-Some breast cancers have cells with many proteins called human epidermal growth factor 2 (HER2 protein).
+Some breast cancers have too much of a protein called human epidermal growth factor receptor 2 (HER2 protein), on the surface of their cells.
+These are called HER2 positive cancers.
 The HER2 makes the cancer cells grow and divide.
-Trastuzumab attaches to the HER2 protein, which can stop the cancer cells growing.
-When trastuzumab attaches to the HER2 protein it allows the emtansine to go into the cancer cell.
+Trastuzumab attaches to the receptor.
+When trastuzumab attaches to the receptor it allows the emtansine to go into the cancer cell.
 The emtansine then becomes active and kills the cancer cell.

 Before prescribing trastuzumab emtansine your doctor will check a sample of your tumour for the HER2 protein.